sharonkadamandla/KotlinCalculatorApp/README.md

 # CalculatorApp
 Calculator app built on Android Studio using Kotlin

-Calculations Available : +, -, *, /
+Calculations Available : +, -, *, /, square, cube, x power n, sqrt

 Other Features : Copies the result automatically to clipboard